LING-571 Sociolinguistic Field Methods

 • Develop skills in observing, recording, and transcribing language in its social setting

-• Review some major sociolinguistic field projects; design and conduct a small-scale community-based project in the local area that will connect to our larger departmental project, Language and Communication in the Washington, DC, metropolitan area.
+• Review some major sociolinguistic field projects; design and conduct a small-scale community-based project in the local area that will connect to our larger departmental project, Language and Communication in the Washington, DC, Metropolitan Area (LCDC), or with the Smith Island Voices project.

 • Be able to evaluate others’ research from a methodological standpoint